 One of the most widely discussed and controversial forms of surveillance is that of workplace online activity.
 Less discussed is the fact that, even before we get the job, many of us are making it very easy for our potential employers to understand more about our lives than we would perhaps like.
-The 2016 iteration of CareerBuilders annual social media recruitment survey reveals the extent of employers interests in our social media presence.
-Out of more than 5,000 hiring managers, HR professionals and full-time U.S. workers, 60% of employers admitted that they use social networking sites to research job candidates, a number that is up from 52 percent in 2015.
+The 2016 iteration of CareerBuilders annual social media recruitment survey reveals the extent of employers' interest in our social media presence.
+Out of more than 5,000 hiring managers, HR professionals and full-time U.S. workers, 60% of employers admitted that they use social networking sites to research job candidates, a number that is up from 52 per cent in 2015.

 Google autocomplete is the familiar function that suggests the completion of your question based on popular searches in your location.
 When we entered do employees check on Googles USA and UK sites, we got the following results:

 Right up there with concerns around employees checking grades and fiscal responsibility, in both countries, we appear to be concerned or at least inquisitive concerning the extra lengths employers go through to vet us.
 In light of this, wed like to explain what employees are looking for and why.
 But first, we did some of our own research.
 We polled 1,000 UK adults on their social media habits when they are considering applying for jobs, or are in the recruitment process.
 Our study revealed:

 - 70% admit falsely fluffing up their social media profiles to impress recruiters

 - A third (34%) admit virtue signalling on social media to impress potential employers

 - 81% perform a social media audit when entering the recruitment process

 - Going dark - 29% stop posting on social media when applying for jobs, and 1 in 10 have deleted or suspended accounts to avoid scrutiny